Ancurio/mkxp/README.md

 ### Windows (MSYS+MinGW)

 1. Install [MSYS](https://www.msys2.org) and launch it.
 Run `pacman -Syu`, and close the console when it asks you to, then launch MSYS using the `MSYS MinGW 32-bit` shortcut that’s been added to your Start menu.
-Run `pacman -Syu` again.
+Run `pacman -Su` this time.

 2. Add `C:\msys64\mingw32\bin` to your PATH.
 Unless you want to try and build mkxp-z statically, this is important if you want to actually run the program you built.
+Don't forget to log out and back in.

 3. Install most of the dependencies you need with pacman: